tubbo/ghettoblaster/README.md

 ## Work In Progress

 Note that this is a WIP and isn't fully developed.
+Below are the tasks we have not completed yet.

-## Roadmap
+### Roadmap

 - Add other copy text options to the front page.
 - Create "Blasts", which are messages to be sent out to the entire list of Subscribers when